Introduction to Professional Management

 Grades are given for the student’s work and achievement.
 Fair evaluation of students’ work and helpful instruction are possible only when students submit work which genuinely reflects their own reading, computation, research and thoughts and is their own production, whether in writing or other format(s).
 Intellectual dishonesty can result in a failing grade and the placement of a note in the student’s permanent record.
 For the university’s policy on academic dishonesty, see Appendix D.

-Students involved in any form of academic dishonesty (including but not limited to plagiarism or 'cheating') on any coursework will receive a failing grade for the course.
+Students involved in any form of academic dishonesty (including but not limited to plagiarism or `cheating') on any coursework will receive a failing grade for the course.

 There will be four writing assignments throughout the term (see course schedule for due dates).
 All assignments relate directly to the course content, either as presented in class and/or as covered in assigned readings.
 Each paper will take the form of a two-page, double-spaced, typed paper which directly addresses the question(s) posed.
-While it is certainly allowable for students to discuss these writing assignments with one another, final papers must be recognizable as the 'independent' work of the student submitting the writing assignment.
+While it is certainly allowable for students to discuss these writing assignments with one another, final papers ought to be recognizable as the 'independent' work of the student submitting the writing assignment.

 Papers are to be submitted electronically through the Canvas Learning Management System (LMS), as a word document or a .pdf.